 Students in this course will learn the theory and practical techniques critical for success in agricultural selling and sales management.
 Further, the critical link between marketing and sales will be explored with focus on the behavioral framework within which all marketing and sales strategies are designed.
-Prerequisite: Must have completed four or more semesters or permission of instructor.
-[Fall] [3 credits] Contact hours: 3
+Prerequisite: AGBU 121.
+[Fall] Applied Learning-Other [3 credits] [3 contact hour(s)]